sictweb/web700/getting-started-with-heroku.md

     Be sure to save your file before moving on.

 1. Next, issue the following command from the integrated terminal: **git init** - this will initialize a local git repository in your helloworld folder.
 You will notice that an icon in the left bar now has a blue icon showing a number.
 This represents all of the files that must be added to our local git repo.

-Click the button and type "first commit" for the message in the "Message" box.
+    Click the icon in the left bar and type **"first commit"** for the message in the "Message" box.
 Once this is done, click the checkmark above the message box to commit your changes.

     **NOTE:** If, at this point, you receive the error: "Git: Failed to execute git", try executing the following commands in the integrated terminal: